 - Some are for a specific country (or language) and there are differences in what they calculate (all or specific GHGs, sectoral, etc..).
 Some only produce a Government Operations Inventory (similar to a corporate inventory, but for the municipal operations and services) and others produce a Community Inventory only but not a separate Government Operations section.

-- See www.carbonn.org for a list of reporting entities available in Europe (it is periodically updated), with links to tools also added in the online Toolbox.
+- See www.carbonn.org for a list of calculators identified as available in Europe (it is periodically updated), with links to tools also added in the online Toolbox.

 Sectors to be included in a local government GHG inventory?

 - Sectors used should be appropriate for the normal reporting purposes for your municipality, and should also be easily understood by your residents.

 - For example using terminology such as ‘buildings’ and ‘facilities’ and ‘streetlights’ and ‘water supply’ are more understandable than a single group called ‘stationary sources’.

 - See the Protocol and SEAP Guidebook for more details about the sectors recommended for your inventory.